tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 ## Improve TensorFlow

+When you're sure that data is not a bottleneck (e.g. when queue is always full), you can start to worry about the model.

 You can add a `GraphProfiler` callback when benchmarking the graph.
 It will dump runtime tracing information (to either TensorBoard or chrome) to help diagnose the issue.

+### Slow with single-GPU
-Usually there isn't much you can do if a TF op is slow, except to optimize the kernels.
+This is literally saying TF ops are slow.
+Usually there isn't much you can do, except to optimize the kernels.
 But there may be something cheap you can try:

 1. You can visualize copies across devices in chrome.
-	 It may help to change device placement to avoid copies.
+	 It may help to change device placement to avoid some CPU-GPU copies.
 	 It may help to replace some CPU-only ops with equivalent GPU ops to avoid copies.

-2. Sometimes there are several mathematically equivalent ways of writing the same model with different speed.
+2. Sometimes there are several mathematically equivalent ways of writing the same model with different ops and therefore different speed.

+### Cannot scale to multi-GPU
+If you're unable to scale to multiple GPUs almost linearly:
+1. First make sure that the ResNet example can scale.
+Run it with `--fake` to use fake data.
+2. Then note that your model may have a different communication-computation pattern.
+	 Changing different multi-GPU trainers may affect the speed significantly sometimes.

+Note that scalibility measurement always trains with the same "batch size per GPU", not the same total equivalent batch size.